Karen Joy Ertmann

 Karen Joy (Strand) Ertmann was an incredible woman, a devoted and inspirational mother, grandmother, and great-grandmother, and a cherished friend to many.
 She passed away while in the Sanford Hospice Home, Fargo, ND, where she found great comfort in the compassionate care provided by the staff and volunteers.
 Karen was truly blessed with the gift of time to be surrounded by family and lifelong friends who meant so much to her.
 Their presence brought her peace and comfort until her final days.

 Karen was born on August 8, 1943, in Brocket, North Dakota, to Pearl and Howard Strand, and was the first in her family to be born in a hospital.
+She attended school at Newbre and graduated from Brocket High School in 1962 before continuing her studies at the New York Hairdressing Academy in Fargo.
 From an early age she showed determination and pride in all she did.
 In her younger years, she was actively involved in 4-H, where she proudly showed champion pigs-an early sign of her strong work ethic and dedication.

 Karen married Vic Ertmann on June 14, 1964, in Lawton, ND.
 Following their marriage, they made their home in Edmore, ND, before settling in Kindred, ND in 1970.
 Together, they raised two daughters, Michelle and Lisa.
 Karen was deeply devoted to her family.
 She rarely missed a school event, sporting activity, or special moments for her children and grandchildren whenever possible, and she especially adored her great-grandsons.